1924 Pittsburgh Panthers football team: At Syracuse

 The last road trip for the 1924 season was to Syracuse, NY to take on the Orange eleven at Archbold Stadium.
 Fifth year coach Chick Meehan's 1924 squad was undefeated at 5-0 and had only given up 13 points.
 The lineup was highlighted by three All-America recipients; tackles Mordecai Starobin and Pappy Waldorf, and fullback Jack McBride.
 The Pittsburgh Sunday Post reported: "This year Syracuse has one of the greatest teams in her history, and is considered one of the outstanding elevens in the East."

 The Pitt Weekly was upbeat: "As to coach Sutherland's boys, they have recovered from the Carnegie fracas, have buried all distracting thoughts about it until next year, and are determined to give all they have to secure a victory over the Orange."
 Coach Sutherland will start the same eleven that faced Carnegie except for Andy Gustafson replacing Oliver Harris at fullback.

 A special trainload of students, fans and the Pitt band visited Niagara Falls early Friday and then attended Halloween festivities in the evening in Buffalo.
 "Just before leaving Niagara, the Pitt 60-piece band gave an impromptu concert at the railroad station.
 It attracted most of the town and seriously hampered traffic."

-"A great Orange 'bubble' burst with electric suddenness in Archbold Stadium here this afternoon, when Syracuse, heralded as possible Eastern champion, met an equally brilliant Pitt eleven, and could wrest no better than a 7-7 tie from an hour of throbbing football.
-Marching triumphantly into the final quarter with an apparently firm grasp on a seven point lead, the Orange was confounded when the Panther seized upon a fumble by Chester Bowman of Olympic sprint fame, struck boldly for the Syracuse goal and pushed big Andy Gustafson over for six points.
-Even then there was still a slim chance that the invaders would err in trying for the seventh point, but Milo Gwosden and his unfailing toe rushed into the breach, accurately sent the pigskin skimming above the cross bar and the battle was a deadlock."